akmamansoor/gacd/README.md

-# Tidied Data from the Human Activity Recognition Using Smartphones Dataset
+#### Human Activity Recognition Using Smartphones Dataset - Tidied for "Getting and Cleaning Data" Course

 A few steps were taken to transform the initial data set.